Skip to main content

 • Eventbrite processing fees are NONREFUNDABLE, meaning that if you need a refund, you will receive a partial refund, minus the Eventbrite processing fees.
 For more information, visit Eventbrite's policy.

 *EARLY registration is available to any person who has graduated from one or more of the NATA core courses.
-You must email the NATA Training Coordinator by April 14 to request early registration access.
+You must email the NATA Training Coordinator to request early registration access.
 Early access expires the day before regular registration begins.

 For more information, contact: